-1. Before installation occurs, which of the following should be used to view the contents of the media-defined bundle shipped as a part of AIX V4?

-A.The inutoc command

-$B. The \; \texttt{installp}\; command$

-C. The SMIT's List Software on the Installation Media menu

-D.View contents of files located in /usr/sys/inst.data/sys_bundles

-2. A system administrator needs to install the Personal Productivity Bundle, without the DOS utilities fileset (bos.dosutil).
-Which of the following procedures is the best way for a system administrator to successfully perform the installation?

-A.Install the bundle and then remove the DOS utilities fileset

-B.Use the chgcss command with the -d option for bos.dosutil
+- 1. Before installation occurs, which of the following should be used to view the contents of the media-defined bundle shipped as a part of AIX Version 4? - A. The inutoc command - B.The lsinstall command - C.The SMIT's List Software on the Installation Media menu - D.View contents of files located in /usr/sys/inst.data/sys_bundles - 2.
+A system administrator needs to install the Personal Productivity Bundle, without the DOS utilities fileset (bos.dosutil).
+Which of the following procedures is the best way for a system administrator to successfully perform the installation? - A.Install the bundle and then remove the DOS utilities fileset - B.Use the chacss command with the -d option for bos.dosutil

-C.Use the ODM edit (${odme}$) utility to remove the product definition from the system's ODM database

-D.Remove the bos.dosutil name from /usr/sys/inst.images/sys_bundles for the Personal Productivity Bundle
+- D.Remove the bos.dosutil name from - /usr/sys/inst.data/sys_bundles/Pers-Prod.bnd for the Personal Productivity Bundle

-3. Which of the following procedures is most appropriate to remove a committed optional program product from an AIX V4 system?

-A.Use the Remove Software Products menu in SMIT

-B.Use the odmedit command to change the status of the product to "uninstalled"

-C.Use the reject option for installp to remove each unwanted program product installed on a system

-D.There is no systematic way to remove optional program products
+- 3. Which of the following procedures should be used to remove a committed optional program product from an AIX Version 4 system? - A.Use the Remove Installed Software menu in SMIT - B.Use the odmedit command to change the status of the product to "uninstalled" - C.Use the reject option for installp to remove each unwanted program product installed on a system - D. There is no systematic way to remove optional program products